On Reflectivity of Quantum Black Hole Horizons: Introduction

 Although several arguments have been proposed from the different viewpoints to grasp the essence of quantum BHs, the Bekenstein-Hawking entropy \cite{Bekenstein:1972tm,Bekenstein:1973ur,Gibbons:1976ue} may be universal for almost all of them since macroscopic thermodynamic quantities are independent of microscopic details.

-In this \textit{Letter}, we discuss another possible universal quantity --surface reflectivity of quantum BHs-- and show that -- based on {\it independent derivations} from detailed balance, the fluctuation-dissipation theorem, and CP-symmetry of the BH final state -- the reflectivity is given by the thermal Boltzmann factor.
+In this paper, we discuss another possible universal quantity --surface reflectivity of quantum BHs-- and show that -- {\it {from independent aspects of}} detailed balance, the fluctuation-dissipation theorem, and CP-symmetry of the BH final state -- the reflectivity is given by the thermal Boltzmann factor.
 We then briefly discuss the physical implications for the late-time ringdown of gravitational waves from a spinning quantum BHs, as well as for ergoregion stability and viscosity in the membrane paradigm.
-A companion paper studies the prediction for ringdown echoes in more detail \cite{echo_QBH}.
+A companion paper studies the prediction for ringdown echoes in more detail \cite{echo_QBH}. {The organization of the paper is as follows: In the next section we discuss the derivation of Boltzmann reflectivity from three independent aspects.
+In addition, we revisit the membrane paradigm to investigate how our proposal changes the original viscosity predicted by the membrane paradigm.
+In Sec. \ref{sec:ECHO} we numerically investigate the GW echoes emitted by a spinning BH in the Boltzmann reflectivity model.
+We also discuss how the Boltzmann reflectivity suppresses the ergoregion instability.
+The final section is devoted to the conclusion.}